What should we have in our First Aid Kit?

 - known occurrence of accidents or illnesses

-Once the contents of a first aid kit have been determined, the employer must ensure the kit is properly restocked and maintained.
+Once the contents of first aid kits have been determined, the employer needs to ensure that the kits are restocked as necessary, and should have a system for reviewing and restocking kits.

 For more guidance, see First Aid - What are the requirements?